percona/percona-server/doc/source/security/data-scrubbing.rst

 :Availability: This feature is **Experimental** quality

-While data encryption ensures that the existing data are not stored in plain form, the data scrubbing literally removes the data once the user decides they should be deleted.
-Compare this behavior with how the ``DELETE`` statement works which only marks the affected data as *deleted* - the space claimed by this data is overwritten with new data later.
+Data encryption ensures the existing data is not stored in plain form, data scrubbing removes the data when the data is no longer needed.

+Currently, when a user runs a ``DELETE`` statement the selected data is marked as free, the space claimed by this data is overwritten with new data at a later time.

+In data scrubbing, the data is removed by an automatic process.
+The background threads scan tablespaces and marked data is removed.

-Once enabled, data scrubbing works automatically on each tablespace separately.
-To enable data scrubbing, you need to set the following variables:
+To enable data scrubbing, you must set the following
+variables:

 - :variable:`innodb-background-scrub-data-uncompressed`
 - :variable:`innodb-background-scrub-data-compressed`